-Twelve days later, on September 7, William Hussey returned to the C.L.B.
-Armoury, on this second occasion for enlistment, whereupon he was engaged at the private soldier's daily rate of a single dollar a day plus a ten-cent per diem Field Allowance.
+Eight days afterwards, on September 2, James Roy Tuff once again was to be found at the C.L.B.
+Armoury, on this occasion to enlist - engaged at the daily private soldier's pay of a single dollar, plus a ten-cent per diem Field Allowance.
 A recruit of the First Draft, he was likely now ordered to the tented area by that time established on the shores of Quidi Vidi Lake in the East End of St. John's where a four-five week course of training was already under way.

-The regimental authorities were also busy by now, preparing for the transport of this, the first body of volunteers, to overseas - and later to active - service.
+The regimental authorities were now also busy, preparing for the transport of this, the first body of volunteers, to overseas - and later to active - service.

-At the beginning of the month of October a large number of the new recruits underwent attestation; Private Hussey was one of that number, taking his oath of allegiance on the first day of October.
+At the beginning of the month of October a large number of the new recruits underwent attestation; Private Tuff was one of that number and swore his oath of allegiance on October 1.